Piramal Housing Finance eyeing Rs1,000 crore loans by March

 Piramal Housing Finance will be targeting affordable segment and self-employed customers in particular.
 It has so far tied up with 15 developers spread over 7 micro markets in Gurugram and Noida.

-Piramal Finance has applied for an asset reconstruction company licence and is awaiting approval from the Reserve Bank of India.
+Piramal Finance has applied for an asset reconstruction company licence and is awaiting approval from the Reserve Bank of India (RBI).

 Piramal Enterprises has assets under management of over Rs50,000 crore in the real estate segment.
 By 2020, the firm expects the loan book for the home loan business to reach Rs15,000 crore.